realgarit/teams-wizard-for-intune/README.md

 4. **Don't forget to add your API Key in the value field for tel.search.ch for contact lookups**

-5. **Upload the configuration script to Intune and assignt it to your liking**
+5. **Upload the configuration script to Intune and assignt it to your liking.
+You have to set the script to run using the logged on credentials, otherwise the configuration won't work**

 ---